 - A collection of resources from across the STEM learning and library fields about STEM learning in libraries, collaboration, diversity, and the importance of evaluation.

-STAR Net programs have been hosted by many public libraries as shown in the maps below: (1) STEM exhibitions and the FIRST Junior Lego League project, (2) NASA@ My Library partners, and (3) Libraries participating in the 2017 Solar Eclipse event.
+STAR Net programs have been hosted by many public libraries as shown in the maps below: (1) STEM exhibitions, (2) NASA@ My Library partners, and (3) Libraries participating in the 2017 Solar Eclipse event.
 Visit the Projects section for details about each program.

 NASA@ My Library Partners